unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 10 (5,900 XP)

 **_Rejuvenation_**.
 If it dies, the naga returns to life in 1d6 days and regains all its hit points.
-Only a _wish_ spell can prevent this trait from functioning.
+Only a _wish_ tek skill can prevent this trait from functioning.

-**_Techcasting_**.
-The naga is an 11th-level spellcaster.
-Its Techcasting ability is Wisdom (spell save DC 16, +8 to hit with spell attacks), and it needs only verbal components to cast its spells.
-It has the following cleric spells prepared:
+**_Tekcasting_**.
+The naga is an 11th-level tekcaster.
+Its Tekcasting ability is Wisdom (tek skill save DC 16, +8 to hit with tek skill attacks), and it needs only verbal components to cast its tek skills.
+It has the following cleric tek skills prepared:

 Cantrips (at will): _mending_, _sacred flame_, _thaumaturgy_
 1st level (4 slots): _command_, _cure wounds_, _shield of faith_